tomahg/Gulla.Episerver.Globe/README.md

 ![Old globe](images/oldglobe.png)

 ## The new stuff
 In Episerver.CMS.UI 11.21.0 the globe disappeared!
-We would have to click «Options» and then «View on website» to accomplish the same.
+We would first have to click «Options» and then «View on website» to accomplish the same.
 That is one more click I do not want to do.

 ![New link](images/newlink.png)